 In fact, I spent most of last night designing my own new cartoon character.
 I call him Rugs Rabbit.
 Let’s just hope the Internet hounds don’t jump on my back like they have on Mr. Goldman’s and try to claim this completely original character is based on something else.

 Fortunately, Todd Goldman isn’t taking this lying down.
 His lawyers have been defending his integrity by sending take-down notices to everybody, including Wired Magazine and Juxtapoz Magazine, who has dared point out these coincidences (or not-even-being-close-to-coincidences, as I prefer to call them).
 And a few weeks ago, Goldman himself set the record straight when he told the Las Vegas Sun what was really going on: “This is just a bunch of hater artists trying to take me down.
 I’m not an online Web guy.
 I’m not trying to rip people off.
 I work with a team of artists at David & Goliath.
 We create thousands of designs.”

-Bottomline, here’s my advice to the online community: stop being a “bunch of hater artists” and let Mr. Goldman make his $90 million a year so he can defend himself from all your virulent online attacks.
+Hee’s my advice to the online community: stop being a “bunch of hater artists.”
+Let Mr. Goldman make his $90 million a year.
+He needs it to defend himself from all your virulent attacks.